-Johnstown Intermediate School

-Mrs. Amy Fauble
+Johnstown Intermediate School Mr. Brad Wehrman Mrs. Amy Fauble 740- 967-6846

-740- 967-6846

 Superintendent

+Director of Operations

-Director of Administrative Services
+Director of Curriculum, Instruction and

 Coordinator of Student Services

 Treasurer

 Food Services

 Facilities Manager

 740- 966-3055Intermediate Principal Administrative Secretary

 This handbook has been prepared to answer many commonly asked questions and to provide students and parents with specific information about policies and procedures.
 This handbook replaces all prior handbooks and other written material on the same subjects.
 If any of the policies or administrative guidelines referenced herein are revised, the language in the most current policy or administrative guideline prevails.
 Copies of current board policies and administrative guidelines are available from the building principals and on the district's website.